 We are numb to the pain of the world because the trauma of separation is ongoing and the violence of our culture continues to impact our bodies/lands.
 That is why having a holistic understanding of wellness and going beyond individualistic notions of healing is necessary.

-Let’s make something very clear: whte supremacy is traumatizing.
+Let’s make something very clear: white supremacy is traumatizing.
 For everyone.
-Whte people too.
+White people too.
 Ending white supremacy is not about eradicating white people.
 It’s not even saying that white people are “bad” which is a common misconception that arises from white trauma.
-This is called white fragility and it’s a symptom of white trauma.
+This misperception comes from white fragility and is a symptom of white trauma.
 If you feel like you’re under attack for being white… it’s your trauma speaking.

-What gets triggered in the collective white body in moments such as this is deep shame and guilt which leads to all manner of self-protective strategies like denial and defensiveness.
-These strategies are used to avoid taking responsibility for collective and individual behaviors/way of being that are harmful and to avoid feelings of discomfort.
+What gets triggered in the collective white body in moments such as this is shame.
+Shame can lead to all manner of self-protective strategies like denial and defensiveness.
+These strategies are used to avoid feelings of discomfort and taking responsibility for harmful behaviors rooted in white supremacy.
 When healing is underway and trauma is properly metabolized, what results is a secure adult who understands that shame is a helpful emotion that provides us with information about our relational integrity.
 It points us toward what needs tending, acknowledgment and a change in behavior.

 Engaging in anti-racism work is actually a healing balm for isolation and is the foundation for creating authentic and supportive community.
 Such communities are rooted in relational accountability where we actually learn through practice how to tend to the body of community by being in deep relationship with our own bodies as a source of deep wisdom.
 By no means is it easy.
 We'll make mistakes and we'll even hurt people... but staying with it and unlearning all of the ways we try to protect ourselves from feeling pain and discomfort is part of growing up as white bodied people.